Open Data Hub logo

 You can simplify and accelerate the process of fine-tuning and customizing a foundation model by using your own data.
 The Red Hat Training Hub is an algorithm-focused interface for common LLM training, continual learning, and reinforcement learning techniques.

-Explore the Training Hub examples
+Explore Training Hub examples

 Prerequisites